-The versatile, compact Microlink 840 is the culmination of Biodata's 38 years of experience designing data acquisition and control systems.
+The versatile, compact Microlink 840 is the culmination of over 40 years of experience designing data acquisition and control systems.
 This 8-channel, battery-backed, data logger can also monitor alarm thresholds and output digital control signals.
 All functions are set through software on a PC communicating with the Logger via Ethernet or Internet.
 The Microlink 840 is ideally suited for:

 - Logging data from gas, electric and water meters

 - Monitoring machines to record percentage on/off times